Regret Optimality of Sample Average Approximation for Data-Driven Newsvendor Problems: A General Optimization Perspective: Lower Bound

-where $f\left(X_1,\dots,X_{t}|\theta\right)$ is the joint PDF of independent random variables $X_1\dots X_t\sim f(\cdot|\theta)$, and $\E_\theta$ denotes the expectation over $X_1,\dots, X_t$. \end{lemma} It is worth noting that in construction, we utilize the \texttt{cosine} functions to connect separated segments rather than employing simpler straight lines (see Figure~\ref{fig:hard-right}).
+It is worth noting that in construction, we utilize the \texttt{cosine} functions to connect separated segments rather than employing simpler straight lines (see Figure~\ref{fig:hard-right}).
 This approach is adopted because the Fisher information for the latter design is $\Theta(t\log1/\alpha)$, as opposed to the desired $\mathcal{O}(t)$ in Lemma~\ref{le:fisherinformation}.

 With all the above technical lemmas in hand, we are ready to complete the proof of Theorem~\ref{thm:lbgloabal}.